thexmanxyz/network-share-reconnecter/README.md

 * pingWait - wait time after failed server ping
 * reconWait - wait time after failed availability check
 * pingCtn - how many pings per reconnect should be executed before giving up
-* netUseCtn - how many *net use* fails are allowed before giving up
+* netUseCtn - how many *net use* fails per reconnect are allowed before giving up
 * serverRetryCtn - how many overall reconnection tries should be executed
 * netUsePersistent - should *net use* create a persistent share (yes/no)
 * debug - enable or disable debug dialogs on current reconnection state